Ba'athist Syria: Bashar al-Assad before the revolution (2000–2011)

 Hafez al-Assad died on 10 June 2000.
 His son, Bashar al-Assad, was elected president in an election in which he ran unopposed.
 His election saw the birth of the Damascus Spring and hopes of reform, but by autumn 2001, the authorities had suppressed the movement, imprisoning some of its leading intellectuals.
-Instead, reforms have been limited to some market reforms.
+Instead, reforms were limited to some market reforms.
 On 5 October 2003, Israel bombed a site near Damascus, claiming it was a terrorist training facility for members of Islamic Jihad.
 In March 2004, Syrian Kurds and Arabs clashed in the northeastern city of al-Qamishli.
 Signs of rioting were seen in the cities of Qamishli and Hasakeh.
 In 2005, the assassination of former Lebanese prime minister Rafic Hariri led to international condemnation and triggered a popular Intifada in Lebanon, known as "the Cedar Revolution", which forced Syria to withdraw its 20,000 soldiers in Lebanon and end its 29-year-long military occupation of Lebanon.
 On 6 September 2007, foreign jet fighters, suspected as Israeli, reportedly carried out Operation Orchard against a suspected nuclear reactor under construction by North Korean technicians.